 How is summer treating everyone?
 Time to think about July already!
 Of course, the biggest thing going on this month is Independence Day and all its related events.
-Be sure to check out our 4th of July Guide to Parades, Fireworks Stands, and Festivities for the best ways to celebrate in the community.
-The guide below is full of all the other cool, kid-friendly July events in Collin County this month.
-Have fun out there!
+Many of these events have moved online, so while we’ve listed some of them below, be sure to check each city’s website for up to date information.
+Then, of course, we’ve included below a list of all the other cool, kid-friendly July events in Collin County this month, too.
+Have fun outdoors and stay safe!

 As always, don’t forget to PIN IT for later OR subscribe to our Newsletter and have our Collin County event guides sent straight to your inbox.

 And of course, it’s important to remind you that things are changing quickly!
 We encourage you to check the Collin County Health Services website to be “in the know” about risk levels before you plan any events in public with your family.
 Also, be sure to contact all businesses in advance for cancelations or changes to events.

 All Month :: The Gaylord Texan in Grapevine is open for business and is excited to welcome guests back for their 17th annual Summerfest.
 In addition to gaining access to the Gaylord’s Paradise Springs waterpark, you can participate in other seasonal family-friendly activities like movie nights, exotic animal encounters, scavenger hunts, and more!